llimllib/gpt-bash-cli/README.md

 ### gpti

 ```
-gpti [-vh] <description>
+gpti [-vhp] <description>

 generates an image via openai's /images/generations endpoint

 FLAGS:

+    -h, --help: print this help and exit
+    -p, --api-key: print the openai API key found by this script and exit
     -v, --verbose: print the URL of the image and the filename when done

-    -h, --help: print this help and exit
+EXAMPLE USAGE:

+    gpti a drone photo of fenway park on opening day

 STORAGE:

     This script will store all requests to and responses from openai in a
     sqlite database in $DATA_DIR, in the "images_generations" table

-EXAMPLE USAGE:
-    gpti a drone photo of fenway park on opening day
+NOTE:

+    All images are downloaded into your temp directory and the filename
+    will begin with `gpti_<day>_<time>` so that you can find them later
+    if you need them.
 ```

 ## Examples